snakemake/snakemake/docs/snakefiles/modularization.rst

 In order to overwrite the rule ``some_task`` that has been imported with the first ``use rule`` statement, it is crucial to ensure that the rule is used with the same name in the second statement, by adding an equivalent ``as`` clause (here ``other_some_task``).
 Otherwise, you will have two versions of the same rule, which might be unintended (a common symptom of such unintended repeated uses would be ambiguous rule exceptions thrown by Snakemake).

-Of course, it is possible to combine the use of rules from multiple modules, and via modifying statements they can be rewired and reconfigured in an arbitrary way.
+Of course, it is possible to combine the use of rules from multiple modules (see :ref:`use_with_modules`), and via modifying statements they can be rewired and reconfigured in an arbitrary way.

 ..  _snakefiles-meta-wrappers: